CharlieThomasHarrison/Project_4_BattleTanksV2/README.md

 * BT50: Finalising Your Class Code Cleaning TankMovementComponent of TODO
 * BT51: How to Use Blueprint Variables added fuction to cross hair colour
 * BT52: Using Enum(erations) in UE4 colour ENUM added to UI blueprint to change the aiming dot
+* BT53: Refactoring our Aiming Component **HARD CRASHES ON PLAY**
+* BT54: Attaching a Debugger to Unreal Resovled crashing with a protected pointer to TankAmingConponenet